fastify/website/docs/Reference/Server.md

 ```

 ### `maxParamLength`
-You can set a custom length for parameters in parametric (standard, regex, and multi) routes by using `maxParamLength` option; the default value is 100 characters.<br/>
+You can set a custom length for parameters in parametric (standard, regex, and multi) routes by using `maxParamLength` option; the default value is 100 characters.

-This can be useful especially if you have some regex based route, protecting you against [DoS attacks](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).<br/>
+This can be useful especially if you have some regex based route, protecting you against [DoS attacks](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).

 *If the maximum length limit is reached, the not found route will be invoked.*

 ### `bodyLimit`